coderkeyur/bamazon/README.md

 * bamazon customer front
     * View the items for sale
     * TO PURCHASE ITEMS
-      * Select the id of thee product you want to buy
+      * Select the Item_id of thee product you want to buy
       * enter the quantity of the product
 * After purchase the database will update and display storefront with updated quantity of products.
-*
+* If user enters invalid amount of quantity, It will show an error and re-display the storefront.

 ### Deployment
 1. Clone Repo
 2. Run npm install